regs08/DetectNetMaui/README.txt

 DONE Work in the Model-View-ViewModel architecture.
 DONE
 •	Look into best practices, folder organization, passing in services or view models to views?
 •	Is there a way to add a install the nuget packages and system settings?
-Something similar to pip in python?
+Something similar to pip -r install requirements.txt in python?
 •	DONE Change configure connection process DONE

 1)	DONE Connect to mqtt DONE